We provide sex therapy to individuals and couples.

 “I want to want it, but I just don’t”

 Up to 40% of women experience low sex drive, lack of sexual desire, or reduced sexual arousal.
 This is–by far–one of the biggest barriers to women having a fulfilling sex life.
-Men can experience low libido, too.
+Low libido is also the most common sexual problem for men, too (but much less discussed).
 Low sex drive can lead to problems in the relationship.
 For single folks, a low sex drive may be a barrier to dating.

 Having a low sex drive may not be a problem for some people, but there is help available when it is a problem.
 In my experience, many people who have a low sex drive often wish their sex drive was a bit higher; they tell me “I want to want sex with my partner, I just don’t”.
 Not craving sex does not mean that you are “sexually broken” or “just not a sexual person”, and it doesn’t mean that “there is something wrong with my relationship”.
 It is a common – albeit sometimes unpleasant – human experience.
 There are very effective treatments to increase sexual desire and enjoyment that don’t involve medication at all.